ehsan18t/Currency-Converter/README.md

 &nbsp;
 &nbsp;
 ## Features
   * Convert Currency With Current Rate
   * Check Currency Rate Automatically (Get Notification On Rate Change)
   * Last 7 Days Rate From Internet
   * Historical Date Rate
   * Full History Support
   * Check Highest Rates From History
   * and many more
 &nbsp;
 &nbsp;
+## Drawbacks
+  1. Since we are using free API we have limitation of checking historical rate up to 1 year.
+  2. If a currency rate changes twice or more in day, and we try to get that days rate most likely that rate won't match with internet.
+This is also API limitation.
+With premium API &  3 lines of code could solve the whole issue.
+  3. In our API, rates get refresh after every few hour, which means conversion of currency like Bitcoin will give outdated result at 99% time.

+(**NOTE:** All of them are API limitations.)
+&nbsp;
+&nbsp;
 ## Build instructions